HOW TO GET STARTED

 12-15 years old

-Juniors - The Junior classes offer increased speeds and are often some of the most well-attended and highly competitive classes at any karting club.
-At this age, adult-sized chassis (1045 mm wheelbase) are used in all classes.
+The Junior classes offer increased speeds and are often some of the most well-attended and highly competitive classes at any karting club.
+At this age, full ADULT-sized chassis (~1045 mm wheelbase) are used in all classes.
 The two classes available in the Junior age group at OVKA are the 4-stroke Briggs & Stratton LO206 Jr class and the 100cc Jr class for 2-stroke engines.

-As with its Sportsman iteration above, the Briggs & Stratton LO206 is here used with a restrictor slide.
+As with its Sportsman iteration above, the Briggs & Stratton LO206 is used with a restrictor slide.
 For the 206 Junior class the 0.570” sized “Yellow” restrictor is mandated.
-Driving technique for this age bracket can be honed and perfected well in this class, where carrying speed and executing passes tactfully and cleanly is crucial with these tightly controlled motors.
-The popularity of the 206 engine has all but guaranteed well-attended grids for this class at OVKA and every club where it has been offered.
+Driving technique can be honed and perfected well in this class, where carrying corner speed and executing passes tactfully and cleanly is crucial with these tightly controlled motors.
+The popularity of the 206 engine has guaranteed well-attended grids for this class at OVKA and nearly every club where it has been offered.

 On the 2-cycle side, the IAME KA100 is the primary engine used in the 100cc Junior class.
-Initially introduced in the United States for the 2017 season, the KA100 quickly supplanted the older, pre-existing 100cc 2-cycle engine classes due to its relatively lower maintenance requirements and higher available power.
+Initially introduced in the United States for the 2017 season, the KA100 quickly supplanted the older 100cc 2-cycle engine classes due to its lower maintenance requirements and higher available power.
 Equipped with a 22mm exhaust restrictor for Juniors, speeds in this class can reach 55-60 mph.
-The KA100 has a higher operating cost to buy into and maintain than the 206 option in this age bracket, but it comes with a marked performance step-up for young drivers looking to build and test their skills at this age.
+The KA100 has a higher operating cost to buy and maintain than the 206 option, but it comes with a marked performance increase for young drivers looking to build and test their skills at this age.

 Also available to run alongside the KA100 in the 100cc Junior class is the venerable Yamaha KT100 engine.
 The Yamaha’s position as the de facto 100cc 2-cycle engine for four decades prior to the introduction of the KA100 means that many units are widely available for purchase in the secondhand market.
-This engine has been given a weight break to make up for its power deficit to the KA100, and while you may find that it can act as an affordable stepping-stone into a competitive class, its power deficit against the KA100 will be noticeable.
+Drivers using this engine will be given a 20 lb weight break to make up for its power deficit to the KA100, and while it may act as an affordable stepping-stone into a competitive class, its power deficit against the KA100 will be noticeable.

 OVKA Junior Classes: